aaadam3042/Halal-Food-Sydney-App/README.md

 Sydeny, Australia.

 ## Technology
-This project is built on top of React Native, Flask and Postgresql.
+This project is built on top of React, Flask and Postgresql.
-Additionally the React Native Paper library is used to speed up development.
+Additionally Material UI and tailwind is used to speed up development.

 ---